bodywork

 Various repair sections were required on this wing; this is the lower corner with a repair tacked on.
 In order to minimise the risk of distorting the panel through heat, the repair was welded in tacks, pausing after each one to let the panel cool.
 Once all of the metal was welded, the tacks were ground away.

-I will be stripping all panels back to bare metal to assess the condition of the underlying metal, and I started on the bottom of this rear wing.
-I used a wire brush in a grinder, though in hindsight I would have been better getting it sandblasted!!
 I'm glad I'm doing this, because even though the paint looked alright, you can see that some surface rust has already formed on the wing.
 Small areas like this will be wire brushed and treated with rust convertor (I use POR Metal Ready from Frost) before being primed and painted.
 Larger areas of rot will obviously be replaced with new metal, which is what I've done on the top of this wing.

 The Pallas cars have stainless steel strips running along the middle, top and bottom of the wings and doors.
 These are attached by rivets and small platic pegs, which go through holes in the panel.
 Unfortunately, this is a major spot for rust, and is one reason why Pallas' rust more than normal D's.
 After speaking to George on the D List, I decided to do what the previous owner of his D had done and weld up all of the holes, except the front and back ones, to reduce the chance of rust behind the trims.
 The strips will then be attached using very small nuts and bolts, with rubber spacers to keep some air between the panel and the trim.